FreakingLoki/portfolio/README.md

 ## Possible Bonus Improvements

 - [x] modified JavaScript and CSS to add a slide in/out effect to the slide transitions
-- [ ] use JavaScript to add animation to the dropdown cards when they are expanded on resume.html
+- [x] added animation effects to the dropdown cards on resume.html by modifying their max-height property with JavaScript
 - [ ] maybe add some small animation the the main h1 header on index.html on hover
 - [ ] make the JH logo interactive and when clicked open a navigation menu to all of my projects
 - [ ] add an "about me" page detailing my hobbies etc.?